PhyPiDAQ/EducatorsGuide/experiments/GammaSpectra.md

   ![Spectrum of a Thorium-232 source drawn with the script *decodeRadiaCode102.py* using the exported spectrum as input. ](images/Gamma_Spectrum.png)

-*PhyPiDAQ* supports live measurements with *RadiaCode 102* by connecting it to a computer via USB.
+*PhyPiDAQ* supports live measurements with *RadiaCode 102/103 or 110* devices by connecting them to a computer via USB.
 The live measurement show the actual differential spectrum, i.e. the gamma energies recorded in the last interval, and the accumulated spectrum.
 The transformation of histogram channels **C to energies *E* is performed by a quadratic function, $E = a_0 + a_1\cdot C + a_2 \cdot C^2$.
 The parameters are either read from the device during initialization or, alternatively, provided by